fauna/fauna-python/README.rst

 Testing
 ~~~~~~~

-To run the tests you must have a FaunaDB database available.
+To run the tests you must have a Fauna database available.
 Then set the environment variable ``FAUNA_ROOT_KEY`` to your database's root key.
-If you use FaunaDB cloud, this is the password you log in with.
+If you use Fauna cloud, this is the password you log in with.

 Then run ``make test``.
 To test a single test, use e.g. ``python -m unittest tests.test_client.ClientTest.test_ping``.